ggrov/tinker/Readme.md

     apply(psgraph (interactive) conj_impI)

 This will open a socket connection to the GUI.
-This is currently very fragile and if it gets reloaded again (e.g. by making any changes to the `example.thy` theory file in Isabelle) it may fail with the error

-     exception SysErr (Address already in use, SOME EADDRINUSE) raised
+Current we use a timeout mechanise for socket connection to prevent isabelle from reloading the current theory file.
+Therefore, after applying this command, users have to go the Tinker GUI and click the `Connect` button within 5 second to display the graph.
+Otherwise, it may fail with the error

+    exception exp_text_socket time out for socket: no incoming connection raised

-This means that the previous interactive session was closed unexpectedly.
-You'll need to re-start Isabelle 2013, and do this again.
+This means that the previous interactive session was closed dueto timeout.
+You'll need to re-apply the command, and do this again.

-After applying this command go the PSGraph GUI and click the `Connect` button to display the graph.
-The buttons `Next`, which applies a single evaluation step, and 'Backtrack', which backtracks the last step, are now available to execute the graph.
+The buttons `Next`, which applies a single evaluation step, `Prev`, which shows previous evaluation steps, and `Backtrack`, which backtracks the last step, are now available to execute the graph.

 To end the current interactive session, click the `Finish` button in the GUI, and return to the Isabelle GUI.
 Here, you can see that the sub-goal status has been updated with the result from the evaluation.